O-X-L/offsec-recon/dns/README.md

-# DNS / Domain Enumeration
+# DNS / Domain Recon

 We want to gather information about existing domains and the services behind them.